Teenage Bottlerocket: Brandon Carlisle's death, Stealing the Covers, Goin' Back to Wyo, Stay Rad!, and Sick Sesh! (2015–2021)

 On November 3, 2015, drummer Brandon Carlisle was found unresponsive in his Fort Collins home by his roommate.
 On November 7, the band's Twitter page confirmed he had died in his sleep the night before after being taken off life support.

 On January 18, 2016, it was announced that Darren Chewka, of Canadian band The Old Wives, would become Teenage Bottlerocket's new drummer.
 The band returned to Fat Wreck Chords in 2017, releasing Stealing the Covers, a full-length album consisting entirely of cover songs by obscure bands.
 A 7-inch single, Goin' Back to Wyo, was released in conjunction with the album, and consisted of two new original songs.

-In early 2019 the band announced the release of the first new studio album since the death of drummer Brandon Carlisle.
-The album, Stay Rad!, is due for release on Fat Wreck Chords on March 15, 2019.
-The band released music videos for the two singles, "I Wanna Be a Dog" on Aug 22, 2019 and "Everything to Me" on Feb 21, 2019.
+In early 2019 the band announced the release of their first new studio album since Brandon's death, Stay Rad!, which released on Fat Wreck Chords on March 15, 2019.
+Two singles were released for the album along with accompanying music videos; "I Wanna Be a Dog" on Aug 22, 2019 and "Everything to Me" on Feb 21, 2019.

-On June 14, 2021, the band announced the release of a music video for their new song "Ghost Story" which was released on June 17.
+On June 14, 2021, the band announced a music video for their new song "Ghost Story" which was released on June 17.
 On the release date of the video they also announced their new upcoming album Sick Sesh! to be released on August 27, 2021, on Fat Wreck Chords.
-They released a second single, "Never Sing Along", from the album on July 26, 2021.
-They will be supporting the release of this album on tour from 6/22 to 11/20 with The Last Gang and Broadway Calls.
+Another single, "Never Sing Along", was released on July 26, 2021.
+In support of the album, the band went on tour from June to November that year with The Last Gang and Broadway Calls.

+Pirates Press Records and Ready to Roll (2025-present)

+On April 18, 2025, the band announced their official signing to Pirates Press Records, and their tenth studio album, Ready to Roll, released on September 12 on the same year.